theHrishikesh/atcoder-brown/README.md

 18) Reachability DP (boolean DP) with bitset optimization (also known as partial sum dp or subset dp)

+19) Universal Problem solving heurestic:
+Try to express the local constraints in terms of the invariants and try to connect it with the global constraints.

 Important Resources I came across while doing Brown Problem:
 1) For knowing imp math concepts for CP: https://manabitimes.jp/math